 One option has been surgery to remove the uterus (hysterectomy).
 One way to do this is through a large incision in the lower abdomen.
 Another option is to remove the uterus (or the fibroid) using laparoscopy, which only requires a few small incisions.
 The smaller incisions mean a much shorter recovery time for the patient.
 It may not be possible, though, to remove the uterus (or fibroid) through a small incision without first breaking it up into small pieces.
 In rare cases, a doctor may discover after the procedure that the woman doesn’t just have fibroids – she also has uterine sarcoma, a type of cancer.
 There is currently no reliable method for predicting whether a woman with fibroids may have uterine sarcoma.

 The FDA looked at studies about the use of power morcellation to find out how often problems occur.
-They found that about 1 in every 350 women treated for fibroids by having their uterus or fibroids removed was later found to have uterine sarcoma.
+They found that anywhere from 1 in 225 to 1 in 580 women treated for fibroids by having their uterus or fibroids removed was later found to have uterine sarcoma.
 Diagnosis was made when the tissue removed at surgery was examined under a microscope.

-The FDA plans to hold a public meeting of its obstetrics and gynecological medical devices panel to discuss power morcellation and possibly consider requiring a warning of the risks.
-For now, the FDA is discouraging the use of this procedure to treat fibroids and urging women to discuss the risks and benefits with their doctor when choosing how to treat fibroids:
+The FDA is discouraging the use of this procedure to treat fibroids in most women, and is urging women to discuss the risks and benefits with their doctor when choosing how to treat fibroids:

 The American Cancer Society medical and editorial content team